codaphobe/simpleCalculator---Elevate-Labs-internship/README.md

 - Division handles Exception.

 > Usage :
-> Run the main class and choose you options to perform.
+> Run the main class and choose you options to perform calculations.